quchen/stgi/README.md

   synchronously anyway.
 This makes the current location in the evaluation much clearer, since the stack is always popped from the top.
 For example, having a return frame at the top means the program is close to a `case` expression.
-- There are different objects on the heap, not just closures:
-    - Closures are all represented alike, but classified for the user in the visual output:
+- Although heap closures are all represented alike, they are classified for the user in the visual output:
     - Constructors are closures with a constructor application body, and only free variables.
     - Other closures with only free variables are thunks.
     - Closures with non-empty argument lists are functions.
-    - Black holes overwrite updatable closures upon entering, allowing for `<<loop>>` detection and avoiding certain space leaks (... apparently, at least the 1992 paper says so).